-An SEO campaign can be distilled into two different categories: on-page and off-page.
+An SEO campaign can be distilled into two different categories: on-page SEO services and off-page SEO services.
 While different from one another, they are both crucial to moving the needle and seeing results.
 On-page SEO refers to optimizing individual pages of your website.
 Off-page SEO tackles factors outside of your website that can affect rankings.

 On-Page SEO Ranking Factors

 These factors deal with changes you can make on your website whether they are content or HTML-focused.
 Several on-page SEO ranking factors are:

 #1 – Optimize Your Metadata to Improve Rankings